acdcnow/crowipmodule/info.md

+Home Assistant Crow IP Module
+For Crow Runner 8/16 with IP Module and special Firmware running via SSH Running in Home Assistant Version 0.110 and higer

+Ensure that your Crow Runner IP Module is running the correct firmware.
+The standard firmware from Crow or AAP will NOT work with this version!!

+In order to get that module running you must ensure that the deconditions are fulfilled: That will be:

+running a Alarm System as Runner 8/16 Connected to that an IP Module running Firmware Ver 2.10.3628 2017 Oct 20 09:48:43 not having ANY SSH connection active to that IP Module (Firmware support just a single connection ) to SSH port 5002.
+WebUi can be reached with IP adress that is given in the first Bootup via DHCP Server. set the IP adress to static in order to keep a fixed IP adress at any time. running home assistant higher then release version 2021.1.5 (lower once are not support) An setup example is given below:

 In order to get that module running you must ensure that the preconditions are fulfilled.

 1: Base system is a Alarm System as Crow Runner 8/16